davidmreed/davidmreed.github.io/_drafts/pmd-apex.md

 ## Developing Rule Sets

 PMD rule sets are XML files that define which of the built-in rules should be run on source code, and the severity assigned to violations of those rules.
 Because rule set files comprise semi-cryptic references to PMD's internal hierarchy of rules in a verbose XML format, it's easiest to start with a broad preexisting rule set and trim it down to suit your needs.

+## Recommendations

+PMD is a useful tool for maintaining visibility into Apex code quality.
+It's not a panacea: there are many stylistic and functional issues it won't catch, and it flags many false positives.
+Despite those caveats, it has a place in the development lifecycle: static analysis can highlight critical issues before they bite, and increased usage and development of PMD will build its utility for the Salesforce developer.

+PMD is perhaps most useful when applied with a very broad ruleset at the IDE level (support being somewhat nicer in Visual Studio Code than Eclipse) and a very narrow ruleset at the CI level.